 All scores will be uploaded to Canvas when ready.
 It is always the student's responsibility to check the scores and make sure they are correct.
-Any appeal to score has to be filed through email to imhtwong@ust.hk.
+Any appeal to score has to be filed through email to imaaron@ust.hk or imhtwong@ust.hk.
 No appeal to a particular score is allowed 72 hours after its release.

-C. In-class Exercises
+D. In-class Exercises